razerx100/razerx100/README.md

-# Konnichiwa, min'na san.
-Watashi wa Saikat desu.
+# Konnichiwa.
+Watashi wa Shoikot desu.
 I love science in general.
 All kinds of science.
 But I myself am trying to specialize in Programming.
 I love low level programming, Assembly and C++.